Chaouki-FAHIM/Virtual-Open-Space/README.md

 ---

-# Create Collaboration Service
+# Create Collaborations Service

-This section details the progress and components of the Create Collaboration Service.
+This section details the progress and components of the Create Collaborations Service.

 ## Current Progress